Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 93 daily trips across all routes, equating to approximately 31 weekly trips per stop.
+Across all routes, service frequency averages 93 trips daily, equating to around 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport